taravasya/FLARUM-MIGRATION/README.md

 * type
 * content

-The posts content will be parsed with s9e/TextFormatter integrated in Flarum.
-But some bbcodes will be prepaided with custom code, what finished text will be the most acceptable
+The posts content will be parsed to XML(what Flarum used to store posts content in DB) with s9e/TextFormatter what integrated in Flarum.
 Inline image attachments [ATTACH]XXXID[/ATTACH] will be replaced with the <UPL-IMAGE-PREVIEW></UPL-IMAGE-PREVIEW> tags.

 The posts will then be linked to the appropriate discussions.

 ### Step 5: User/Discussions record creation